acmucsd/membership-portal/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] locally.
 - [ ] on the testing API/testing database.
-- [ ] I have run and verified Postman routes.
+- [ ] with appropriate Postman routes.
 Screenshots are included below.

 # Checklist